What is cheater's lasagna?

-Made some of my cheater’s lasagna.
+Made some of my cheater's lasagna.
 Not because we needed a quick dinner or because I had a craving for this dish but, because I had the time.
-You see, it was the second day of a cold day.
-With temperatures ranging in the -25F to -45F.
-We were stuck inside so I figured I would make ahead a few meals.
-It’s made in the oven so it helps warm up the kitchen and house too.
-Plus it smells so good.
+It always makes the kitchen smell so good!

 If you are a regular follower of my blog, you may have noticed I'm starting to add some of my 'go-to' recipes.
 It helps with that dreaded, "What's for dinner." question.
 The question so many of us mom's hear and cringe at.
 I will share my meals with you and PLEASE, if you have any ideas on simple, foolproof recipes, please do share them with me.
 Let's make this a resource for everyone trying to figure out what's for dinner!